skroutz/developer.skroutz.gr/content/v3/category.md

 ## About

 Categories are organized in a tree-like structure.
 A product/sku belongs to a leaf category.
+Leaves have children_count = 0 and
+only leaves have SKUs.

 ## List all categories